Baron-von-Riedesel/Dos32cm/Readme.txt

   The stubs install a tiny subset of the DPMI API.
 The functions that are supported are:
    - int 21h, ah=4Ch: terminate program
-   - int 31h, ax=203h: set exception vector BL to CX:EDX
+   - int 31h, ax=203h: set exception vector BL to CX:EDX ( must be 64-bit! )
    - int 31h, ax=300h: simulate real-mode interrupt BL, EDI=real-mode call
      structure.